viniciusoyama/rabbitmq-spec/README.md

 ## RabbitMQ Setup

-To understant how to use rabbitmq-spec just type the following on your shell after installing the gem:
+To understand how to use rabbitmq-spec just type the following on your shell after installing the gem:

 ```shell